 During the whole trip, we consumed about 200 litres of fuel.
 The fuel price in Finland varies from one petrol station to another so it is possible to save from 5 to 10 per cent by refuelling only less expensive fuel.
 That is why we continuously monitored fuel prices and stopped along the way to refuel at a gas station with the cheapest price.

 Lunch at Jyväskylä

 After 4 hours of driving, we had our first lunch break in Jyväskylä, the city of world-famous architect Alvar Aalto.
 Jyväskylä is a medium-sized city so we had many choices of where to eat.
 We ended up eating street food in Restaurant Taikuri.
 The food was tasty but served portions were quite small.
 Since we were a little late from our driving schedule, we continued driving immediately after lunch.

 Coffee at ABC Pulkkila

 Our next stop was at ABC Pulkkila to buy snacks and ice cream.
-ABC is a gas station chain in Finland which usually has a supermarket and restaurant.
-We do not recommend refueling at ABC because the fuel is always pricey.
+ABC is a gas station chain in Finland that usually has a supermarket and restaurant.
+We do not recommend refuelling at ABC because the fuel is always pricey.
 Otherwise, the ABC chain is a nice option to have a lunch or coffee break.

 Overnight in Kemi

-We arrived to our first overnight stop in Kemi late in the evening at 10 PM.
+We arrived at our first overnight stop in Kemi late at 10 PM.
 The weather was rainy and foggy slowing down our arrival to Kemi.
-Also, at times, reindeer were walking from one side of the forest across the road which prompted drivers including us to to slow down or stop at times.
+Also, at times, reindeer were walking from one side of the forest across the road which prompted drivers including us to slow down or stop times.
 Kemi is a small coastal town in the middle of Finland.
 Finding our hotel was easy with the help of a navigator.